...but South Carolinians don’t currently have the education and training needed to fill these lucrative positions.

 Too few people know about this crucial gap between skills and market demand.
 Employment growth in South Carolina is not going to be in low-skill areas.
 The new jobs will overwhelmingly require skills and education beyond high school.
 That doesn’t have to be a full two-year program—some certificates can be obtained in just a couple of months.
 But any amount of post-high-school training will give students a leg up in the marketplace when applying for jobs.

 MTC is preparing students for the jobs of the future

 MTC is working to close the gap between what is needed in the job market and the skills of South Carolinians.
 Our programs offer affordable, convenient classes that teach real skills, preparing real students for real jobs.

-We have worked with local businesses to develop programs that address four critical areas of need– Alternate Energy, Health Care, Industrial Technologies, Trades and Advanced Manufacturing, and Computer and Information Technology.
+We have worked with local businesses to develop programs that address three critical areas of need– Business, Computer and Information Technology, and Welding.
 With these programs and a burgeoning economy, we are building a pipeline to new jobs in South Carolina and matching students with available opportunities right here at home.

 98% of students and 98% of employers surveyed rated the course content and instructional quality of MTC's Training programs as satisfactory or better.